Welcome to Newstead College

-Our facilities include an extensive wired and wireless computer network, photography and art suites, gym, tennis courts and oval, auditorium, recording and dance studios, industrial kitchen, a fully equipped hair salon, woodwork facilities, a construction workshop, well-equipped science laboratories and modern library and study facilities.
-The friendly size of the College ensures all students have the opportunity to work in smaller classes with highly skilled teachers.
+Our facilities include an extensive wired and wireless computer network, photography and art suites, gym, outdoor tennis and netball courts and oval, auditorium, recording and dance studios, industrial kitchen, restaurant and licenced bar, fully equipped hair and beauty salon, woodwork facilities, construction workshop, child-care centre, well-equipped science laboratories, simulated hospital ward, eSports lab plus library and study rooms.

-We place emphasis on both academic and vocational pathways and liaise closely with the University of Tasmania and industry.
+Our curriculum covers an extensive range of TASC, VET and UTAS courses.
+We place emphasis on both academic and vocational pathways and work closely with the University of Tasmania and industry.
 Many students combine academic subjects with a vocational program.
-Our experienced enrolment counsellors work with students to select a two year course which will provide opportunities for future careers and aspirations.

 Newstead College offers:

 - academic subjects as a pathway to university study